Introduction to OpenRefine

 - OpenRefine supports many data formats and can be extended with add-ons and custom scripts for even more possibilities.

-- Using OpenRefine helps you prepare your data for analysis, making your research more accurate, efficient, and enjoyable.
+- Using OpenRefine helps you prepare your data for analysis, supporting transparent and reproducible research practices.